elixir-cloud-aai/elixir-cloud-aai.github.io/docs/guides/guide-contributor/workflow.md

 repositories.
 Until that is the case, you can already make use of it by self-reviewing your pull requests according to the checklist and descriptions.

-!!! note "All Contributors"

-    The [All Contributors][all-contributors] bot may not be available in all repositories yet.
-In that case, please ignore the last bullet point.

 #### Pull request template

 ##### Description

 > Please include a summary of the change and the relevant issue(s) it resolves,
-> if any (otherwise delete that line).
-If the PR addresses more than one issue,
+> if any (otherwise delete that line), e.g., `Fixes #123`.
+If the PR addresses
-> please add multiple lines, each starting with 'Fixes #'.
-In the summary, list
+> more than one issue, please add multiple lines, each starting with 'Fixes #'.
+> Please stick to that syntax precisely, including whitespaces, otherwise the
+> issue(s) may not be linked to the PR.
+>
-> any dependencies that are required for this change.
-Please use bullet points
+> In the summary, list any dependencies that are required for this change.
-> for the description.
-Please also include relevant motivation and context
+> Please use bullet points for the description.
+Please also briefly describe
-> briefly if not already covered in the corresponding issue(s).
-For very
+> the relevant motivation and context briefly.
+For very trivial changes that are
-> trivial issues that are duly explained by the PR title, a description can be
+> duly explained by the PR title, a description can be omitted.
-> omitted (in that case, please delete the placeholder bullet point).

--

 Fixes #(issue number)